 Hi there!
 I'm Kusunoki!

-I attended AWS Summit Japan 2026, and since I'm still fresh from the experience, I'd like to write a blog post about it quickly!
+I attended AWS Summit Japan 2026, and while the experience is still fresh, I'd like to quickly write a blog post about it!

 This time, I want to share something that gave me an "I didn't know AWS was doing this too!" moment.